 In the HVAC businesses, furnaces and air conditioners get most of the publicity.
 But split-system air-source heat pumps are a versatile, workable, and highly energy-efficient alternative to both, able to rise to the heating and cooling challenge through all four seasons in a wide range of climates.

 A split-system heat pump’s compressor is installed outdoors, and it is the heart of the heat pump system.
 Its job is to “pump up” the temperature and pressure of the cold vaporized refrigerant gas that passes through it, setting off a chain reaction of repeated heat absorption and release.

 Next, the liquid refrigerant is routed outside where it passes through another set of copper evaporation coils.
 But this time the liquid passes through a pressure-reducing expansion valve first.
-As pressure drops the liquid refrigerant quickly evaporates back into a gas inside the coils, its temperature dropping dramatically as it does so.
-In fact it gets so cold it is able to absorb heat from the outdoor environment, even when temperatures outside are well below zero.
+As the pressure drops the liquid refrigerant quickly evaporates back into a gas inside the coils, its temperature dropping dramatically as it does so.
+It gets so cold it can absorb heat from the outdoor environment, even when temperatures outside are well below zero.

 The partially heated but still cold gas then returns to the compressor for re-pressurization, causing the whole process to repeat—which it will continue to do as long as the heat pump is turned on.
 In this way, heat is captured from the air outside and transported inside to be put to good use.